-We can assure you it’s definitely not the cold weather that causes your ‘Windows’ computer freezing! but we know you’ve figured that out by now.
+Well, we can assure you it’s not the cold weather that causes your ‘Windows’ computer freezing! but we know you’ve figured that out by now.
 If you want to learn how to prevent your windows computer from freezing read on for the full lowdown.

-Most likely you have already been a victim of your Windows operating system slowing down, freezing or even corrupting your important presentation or work documents.
+Most likely you have already been a victim of your Windows operating system slowing down, freezing, or even corrupting your important presentation or work documents.
 You surely want to avoid that!

 As a matter of fact, keeping your computer fast and healthy will take quite little of your time.
 Here’s what you need to do:

 Get rid of programs that you don’t use.

 Make sure you do this often and do it well.
 The best way to do it is to run a system file checker on your computer, like jv16 PowerTools, this will free up disk space by completely removing all the files of unused software, along with registry entries that might slow down your computer.